Ockanickon's Short Term Camping Program

-The Ockanickon Campmaster Corps has a long and proud tradition of continuing to deliver on the promise of great program and quality camping for the months when Summer Camp is not in session.
+The Ockanickon Campmaster Corps has a long and proud tradition of continuing to deliver on the promise of a great program and quality camping for the months when Summer Camp is not in session.
 Camping weekends are available to units year round and the Campmaster Corps provides both support and program services to units who participate in weekend and short term camping.

-What are the Responsibilities of the Campmaster Corps?
+What are the responsibilities of the Campmaster Corps?

 How is the Campmaster Corps organized?

 The Campmaster Corps is organized by crews whose chosen crew chief picks weekends during which that crew will manage the camp.
 The Corps as a whole is managed by Don Wiater under the supervision of the Camp Ranger.
 Crews contain a minimum of 3 people based on the availability of members, the needs of the camp, and the amount of program offered by the crew.

 What are the Requirements to be a Campmaster?